-The Museum is a world-class building providing exhibition facilities designed to meet the highest standards in the museum industry.
-Visitors experience
+The Hilliard Art Museum is a world-class building providing exhibition facilities designed to meet the highest standards in the museum industry.

-a complex series of naturally lit spaces, juxtaposed with precisely tuned exhibition galleries where the enjoyment and appreciation of art
+Visitors experience a complex series of naturally lit spaces, juxtaposed with precisely tuned exhibition galleries where the enjoyment and

 The new building, designed by Eskew Dumez Ripple, an architectural firm located in New Orleans, is a 33,000 square foot minimalist structure.
 It